alexhova/alex-domain/content/sounds/_index.md

 ---
 title: "sounds"
+description: "this page seems like a good place to put some sounds that i've made"
 ---

-This page seems like a good place to put some sounds that I've made.

 {{< soundcloud 177245723 >}}
 https://soundcloud.com/alexhova/sets/thought-chronicle